"The best cure for insomnia is to get a lot of sleep."W. C. Fields

 20 ounces by weight of Morton's kosher salt (2 cups)

 1) If your ham has skin, remove it and all the fat cap.
 You can use the skin to make cracklins.
 Skin and fat just do not add flavor.
 I debunk this myth in my article on fat caps.
 Besides, fat on a ham only slows the penetration of the cure and will get gelatinous after curing like this:

 2) Get a 5 gallon food grade bucket and clean the heck out of it first with soapy water.
 Rinse thoroughly with ounce of bleach per gallon of water.
 Dry thoroughly.
 Then and add the distilled water, kosher salt, and Prague Powder #1.
 Stir til they dissolve.
 Chill it.

 3) Scrub the exterior of the ham thoroughly to remove as much bacteria as possible (don't use soap).
 Put the meat in the bucket and submerge it.
 If a piece of bone sticks out, get the hacksaw and cut it off or add more cure to cover it.
 If necessary, weight the meat down under a clean plastic container filled with water.
-Put the bucket in the refrigerator and let the meat cure for at least 7 days, longer if it is a really thick ham.
+Put the bucket in the refrigerator and let the meat cure for at least 7 days.
+If it is larger or smaller, use our curing calculator on this page to determine how long it needs to be in the cure.
 It must remain cold.
 After curing the water should remain transparent, but slightly pink, like this:

 If you don't keep it in the brine long enough, you might have a tan spot that will taste like pork, not ham, like this one.